Osteoarthritis (OA) of the knee

 Why patients with osteoarthritis of the knee are choosing stem cell transplantation instead of surgery:

 - Stem cell transplantation is less invasive than surgery

 - Stem cell transplantation is a more “natural” treatment without the use of plastic or metal

 - After stem cell transplantation patients recover quicker

-Osteoarthritis arthritis of the knee occurs when the cartilage, which acts a a cusion, wears away.
-As the cartilage wears away there is less shock absorption, and the bones will begin to rub more closely against each other.
-The result is pain, swelling, stiffness, and in later stages of the disease, the formation of bones spurs, and bone on bone contact.
+Osteoarthritis arthritis of the knee occurs when the cartilage, which acts a cushion, wears away.
+As the cartilage wears away there is less shock absorption and the bones will begin to rub more closely against each other; the result is pain, swelling, stiffness, and in later stages of the disease, the formation of bones spurs, and bone on bone contact.
 As the swelling, stiffness, and pain increases you may find yourself minimizing your movement, effectively worsening the problem.
 Reduced movement can increase the amount of muscle that is wasting away, and laxity of the ligament which, will reduce the strength and stability of the knee.

 Conventional non-surgical treatments treat the symptoms, but not the underlying disease, and may have serious adverse events associated with long term use.
 Knee replacement surgery is the only FDA approved treatment that can provide a long-term solution, but there can be serious surgical related complications.
 Complete recovery from knee surgery can take up to one year.
 You can usually resume normal activity after 6 weeks, but it can take 3 months to 1 year for the pain and inflammation to subside.